vbeskrovny/Fortigate/README.md

     set priority 200
 end
 ```
-7. Upload the config to the fortigate and let it reboot.
+7. Upload the config to the fortigate and let it to reboot
 8. Once it is back online - change the vdom to the multi-vdom
 9. Now you should see no vdom assignment for the mgmt interface after "show system interface" command in a global vdom area.
-Also mgmt IP and Port1 (or the cluster management port of your choice) IP should be visible in a GUI.
+Also mgmt IP and Port1 (or the cluster management port of your choice) IP should be visible in a GUI